AdrianPricopie/Manual-Testing-Project-in-Jira/README.md

  ### 3.5 Test cases result

- - Test Cases and Results for the Guru99 Application Here, you will find a list of all the    [Testcases result](https://github.com/legendadr/Manual-Testing-Project-in-Jira/blob/main/TestCases.pdf) created, along with their results, for the Guru99 application.
+ - Test Cases and Results for the Guru99 Application Here, you will find a list of all the    [Test cases result](https://github.com/legendadr/Manual-Testing-Project-in-Jira/blob/main/TestCases.pdf) created, along with their results, for the Guru99 application.
 These test cases cover various aspects of the project and are used to assess its correctness and performance for the functionalities: "delete customer," "New customer," and "edit customer.".

  ### 3.6 Bugs report